thycotic/cm-docs/launchers/index.md

 ## Screen Resolution for New Session Window Views

 When you maximize an active RDP session window or you drag it as a standalone window to a second monitor, the session automatically disconnects and reconnects so it can use the highest supported screen resolution for the new window view.
-When you do the same things with an active RDP *Proxy* session window, the session cannot automatically disconnect and reconnect because RDP Proxy sessions launch with a one-time password (OTP) that cannot be regenerated.
+When you do the same with an active RDP *Proxy* session window, the session cannot automatically reconnect because RDP Proxy sessions launch with a one-time password (OTP) that cannot be regenerated.
 Therefore an RDP Proxy session cannot use the highest supported screen resolution for a new window view.
-Note: no RDP session of any kind can use the highest supported screen resolution for a new window view if the default setting for Resolution has been changed from **Auto** to **Fixed**.
+Note: no RDP session of any kind can use the highest supported screen resolution for a new window view if the default setting for Desktop Size has been changed from **Auto** to a fixed size under RDP Global Settings.

 ## Moving and Reorganizing Session Tabs and Windows

-You can undock, move, and tabs and session windows in Connection Manager.
+You can undock, move, and redock session tabs and windows in Connection Manager.
 To undock a session window, click the session tab and drag it out of the tab dock area.
 The tab becomes a standalone session window, which you can drag to another monitor or to another location on your desktop.

 To redock a session window, click and drag it toward the row of docked tabs in the main Connection Manager window.
 As you drag the window close to the tab dock, a blue line appears around the dock:

 ![drag to dock](images/redock-drag.png "The tab dock is outlined")

-When you drag the window onto the tab dock, the dock turns light blue to indicate that you can drop the window there:
+When you drag the window onto the tab dock, the dock turns light blue to indicate that you can drop the window:

 ![drop to dock](images/redock-drop.png "The tab dock turns blue")